|

 Turn Two

-Julian let out a whoop of relief and quickly pulled out his shotgun and fell into the nearest house where he hit the dirt, waiting to blow away whoever was brave enough to chase him.
+Julian let out a whoop of relief and quickly pulled out his shotgun and

 TALKIN' DIRTY AT THE BATHHOUSE

-Crust Estevan was holed up inside, just daring Uncle Greasy to come and get him.
-The yellow disk indicates that he was trotting.
+Crust Estevan was holed up inside, just daring Uncle Greasy to come and

 Crusty then decided that it was time to play smarter, so he went to a crawl and braced himself for Uncle Greasy’s impending assault… and he didn’t have long to wait.
 Uncle Greasy’s name was the next pulled from the hat and, cool as a cucumber, he walked into the bathhouse and emptied his remaining barrel into Crusty at close range.
 It connected, and so did Crusty’s retaliation shot.
+But, as is well known in the Wild West, shotguns are just plain

-But, as is well known in the Wild West, shotguns are just plain ugly at close range: he dished out twice as much Damage as Crusty, doing 6 and 3, respectively.
+ugly at close range: he dished out twice as much Damage as Crusty,

-The action got hotter than the water as Crusty and Greasy started to shoot it out.
+THAT BLASTED BATHHOUSE The action got hotter than the water as Crusty and Greasy started to shoot it out. |

-Matt Lennon, playing Ichi Shinigami opened fire on ZZ Fandango (played by Mike Murphy), which drew the old coot away from where the kid was holed up (apparently there were a lot of Samurai Cowboys running around this part of the West).
+TAKING THE HEAT OFF ISHBU Matt Lennon, playing Ichi Shinigami opened fire on ZZ Fandango (played by Mike Murphy), which drew the old coot away from where the kid was holed up (apparently there were a lot of Samurai Cowboys running around this part of the West). |

 Meanwhile, back at the Sheriff’s Office, Ichi fired on ZZ Fandango.
 Both his, and ZZ’s retaliation shot, missed.
 This did manage to draw ZZ off, however, and Ishbu used this opportunity to pull his bloody hide into a corner and start aiming.

 Ishbu was in a small shack with one door and two windows.
 Crouched on the floor, he started to Aim at the entrances.
 He could cover any two of them, so he told the GM privately which ones he was covering.
+That way, when someone finally came for him – and he knew they would – he would have a better chance at taking them down, even if he went down himself.

-Ishbu, with 10 Damage, decides that discretion is the better part of valor.Ishbu decided to take advantage of the Aiming rules: for each Action that he spent aiming he got a +2 bonus against whoever entered the door or one of the windows.
+WOUNDED AND WAITING Ishbu, with 10 Damage, decides that discretion is the better part of valor.Ishbu decided to take advantage of the Aiming rules: for each Action that he spent aiming he got a +2 bonus against whoever entered the door or one of the windows.
 Unfortunately, he could only cover two of the three entrances.
-It was up to his enemies to guess which one was not being covered.
+It was up to his enemies to guess which one was not being covered. |

 ZZ then decided that he didn’t want to get into a close-quarters battle inside the Sheriff’s Office, so Murph pulled him back and (without even realizing it) said what had to be the worse line of the evening: “I join the party in the batthouse.”